kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### `mandatory` controller

 The controller attribute specifies the type of action to perform.
-The current implementation of Kuzzle embeds ten controllers:
+The current implementation of Kuzzle embeds the following controllers:
 `admin`, `auth`, `bulk`, `collection`, `document`, `index`, `memoryStorage`, `realtime`, `security` and `server`.